 Does LSU Law offer rolling admissions?

 Yes, we offer rolling admissions.
-We begin mailing decisions in late fall.
+We begin sending decision notifications in late fall.

 What is the deferral policy?

 Deferrals are evaluated on a case-by-case basis.
 To request a deferral, please send a letter of request to the Director of Admissions as soon as you know you will have a need to defer.

 The application fee is waived for students submitting applications on or before March 1, 2016.
 After March 1, the application fee is $50 and must accompany your application for admission.
 This fee is nonrefundable.